 Royal Bean Coffee House & Gathering Space (across from Meredith College)

-*Co-sponsored by Main Street Rag Publishing Company.
+Co-sponsored by Main Street Rag Publishing Company and hosted by Maureen Sherbondy.
 Come to read or just to listen, bring poems, short-short stories, or essays.
-If you plan on reading, please let Maureen know: email@example.com.
+If you plan on reading, please let Maureen know: firstname.lastname@example.org.
 For more info, call Royal Bean at 919-834-BEAN.

 *If you know events or regular meetings you feel should be added, please use the contact form above (by following the “contact” link in the menu) or simply email the webmaster (email@example.com).
 Thanks for making the NCPS website even more full of resources for poets in North Carolina!